+After a tv special in November 1976, The Brady Bunch Variety Hour appeared in January 1977.
+It was a must-see because I wanted to know how the Brady kids had grown up.
 Barry Williams and Christopher Knight were dreamy, of course, but the big surprise was Mike Lookinland, still a kid when The Brady Bunch ended, but now, three years later, grown into a teenage hunk who was poured into his white leisure suit.
+Bobby Brady is packing!

-You could almost overlook the tacky costumes, weird numbers ("Do the Hustle") and crazy plot twists (Lane Majors and Farrah Fawcett asleep in the Brady living room?).
+You could almost overlook the tacky costumes, weird numbers ("Do the Hustle") and crazy plot twists (Lee Majors and Farrah Fawcett asleep in the Brady living room?).

 And the 1970s guest stars they kept trotting out to boost ratings: Vincent Price, H.R.
 Pufnstuf, The Hudson Brothers, Paul Williams.

 But really it was about the blossoming of Michael Lookinland.